Graduate Diploma in Psychology (Advanced)

 The fourth year entry score will be calculated on the most recent qualification.
 However, where an applicant has completed more than one APAC accredited qualification, this will be taken into consideration by the Selection Committee.

 Graduates from the Graduate Diploma in Psychology (Advanced) do not receive their testamurs at a University Graduation Ceremony.
-A dedicated awards evening is arranged with academics from the Melbourne School of Psychological Sciences and other students where testamurs are awarded and achievements recognised.
-This usually takes place in late April.
+A celebration evening is arranged with academics from the Melbourne School of Psychological Sciences and other students achievements recognised.